timosalm/going-serverless-workshop/workshop/workshop/content/exercises/spring-native-advanced.md

 clear: true
 ```
 #### Class Initialization
-We can control the initialization with Spring Native with the `@NativeHint` declaration.
+We can control the initialization with Spring Boot with the `@NativeHint` declaration.
 ```editor:open-file
 file: samples/spring-native-class-initialization/src/main/java/com/example/springnativeclassinitialization/SpringNativeClassInitializationApplication.java
 line: 1